sagesharp/code-of-conduct-template/procedures/example-reporter-guide.md

 [/end procedures for centralized event CoC committee with other incident responders.]

+## Conflicts of Interest

+If [an incident responder/Code of Conduct committee member] has a conflict of interest for a report, they will recuse themselves from the discussion and handling of the incident.
+The incident documentation will not be available to them, and they will excuse themselves from any conversations involving handling the incident.

+Should only two [lead incident responders/Code of Conduct committee members] need to recuse themselves, [person] ([title]) will step in as an additional decision maker on the incident.

 ## Following Up With Reporters

 Within one week of an incident report, the [lead responders/Code of Conduct committee] will follow up with the person who made the report and provided their contact information.
 The follow up may include: